Find Affordable College Courses

 Purcellville, VA

-Patrick Henry College landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
-Patrick Henry College is a small private not-for-profit school located in the town of Purcellville.
+With a ranking of #6, Patrick Henry College did quite well on this year’s most popular schools for journalism students working on their bachelor’s degree.
+Patrick Henry College is a small private not-for-profit school located in the fringe town of Purcellville.

 Women make up 67% of the journalism majors at the school.